5 Best iPad POS Systems for Small Businesses

 Methodology: How We Evaluated iPad POS Systems

-We compared a dozen of the most popular POS systems based on common small business pain points.
+We compared the most popular POS systems based on common small business pain points.
 We looked at each system’s price, payment processing options, general POS functions, and ease of use.
 We also considered our retail and restaurant experts’ personal evaluations of each software.

 Based on the above criteria, Square is the best iPad POS.
-According to our grading system for iPad POS software, Square’s POS tools received the highest overall score (4.59 out of 5).
-In fact, with our updated evaluation, Square’s rating went up while the others went down.
+According to our grading system for iPad POS software, Square received the highest overall score (4.59 out of 5).
 Based on our personal experience testing different POS software and working in and with small businesses that use iPad POS systems regularly, Square is also the top software that we recommend personally.

 Click through the box below for our specific evaluation criteria.